webforj/webforj-docs/docs/routing/navigation-lifecycle/navigation-blocking.md

 title: Navigation Blocking
 ---

-Navigation blocking adds one or more layers of "vetoer" to the entire underlying history API.
-If any veto handlers are present, navigation will be blocked as follows:
+Navigation blocking adds one or more layers of control to the entire underlying router API.
+If any blocking handlers are present, navigation will be prevented as follows:

 If the navigation is triggered by something controlled at the router level, you can perform any task or show a UI prompt to the user to confirm the action.
-Each component implementing the `WillLeaveObserver` in the route tree will be called.
+Each component implementing the `WillLeaveObserver` in the [route tree](../route-hierarchy/overview) will be called.
 The implementer must invoke `accept` to continue the navigation or `reject` to block it.
 If multiple components implement the `WillLeaveObserver` in the route's tree, the veto handlers will be executed sequentially in the reverse order

 :::info Practical Example of Veto Handling
 To see how vetoing works in practice, refer to the [Using Lifecycle Observers examples](observers#example-handling-unsaved-changes-with-willleaveobserver)